When it comes to lowering blood pressure, everyone suggests reducing sodium intake and salt.

 Overconsumption of sugar can disrupt the hormonal pathways.
-Also it can cause increased blood pressure, fluid retention and increase the demand on the heart.
+Also, it can cause increased blood pressure, fluid retention and increase the demand on the heart.

-Around 15 percent of the US population consumes around 25 calories or even more of the daily calories from added sugar has 3-fold bigger risk when it comes to cardiac death.
+Around 15 percent of the US population consumes around 25 calories or even more of the daily calories from added sugar has a 3-fold bigger risk when it comes to cardiac death.
 This is in comparison to those who consume less than 10 percent.

 A maximum drop of the top number 4.8 mmHg systolic and the bottom number of 2.5 mmHg diastolic.

-In addition, a 2011 study which examined the levels of urinary sodium in people that have diabetes came to the discovery that the higher sodium intake links to a lower risk of death, from all causes and cardiovascular disease.
+In addition, a 2011 study that examined the levels of urinary sodium in people that have diabetes came to the discovery that the higher sodium intake links to a lower risk of death, from all causes and cardiovascular disease.

 In addition, the natural sugars are in reasonable quantities buffered by beneficial constituents such as fiber and water.